Venues of the 1984 Summer Olympics: After the Olympics

 Stanford Stadium, the host to some of the football preliminaries, played host to NFL's Super Bowl XIX in January 1985, where the 49ers defeated the Dolphins 38-16.
 The stadium is still home to the Stanford University football team, even after it was reconstructed in 2006, reducing its capacity to 50,000.

 For the 1994 FIFA World Cup, Stanford and the Rose Bowl both hosted matches.
 Stanford hosted the quarterfinal match between Sweden and Romania while the Rose Bowl hosted the final match between Brazil and Italy, both matches were decided by penalty kicks.
 Five years later, the two venues would be used to host FIFA Women's World Cup matches.
 Stanford hosted the semifinal match between the United States and Brazil while the Rose Bowl hosted the final match between the United States and China, also decided in a shootout.
 Prior to the World Cups, the Rose Bowl also hosted Super Bowls XXI and XXVII.
 The Rose Bowl remains the venue for UCLA's football team while Pauley Pavilion remains the venue for UCLA's basketball teams.

 The Raiders remained at the Coliseum until the end of the 1994 NFL season.
 The last Raiders game played at the Coliseum was a 19-9 loss to the Kansas City Chiefs.
 Next year, the Raiders returned to Oakland where they remained until 2020 when they moved to their current home in Las Vegas, Nevada.
-In January 2016, the then-St. Louis Rams received approval from the NFL to return to Los Angeles, returning to the metropolitan area after a 21-year exodus; the Rams played most of their home schedule in the Coliseum form 2016 to 2019 while SoFi Stadium was under construction in Inglewood (The Rams and Los Angeles Chargers (formerly San Diego) moved into SoFi in 2020.).
+In January 2016, the then-St. Louis Rams received approval from the NFL to return to Los Angeles, returning to the metropolitan area after a 21-year exodus; the Rams played most of their home schedule in the Coliseum from 2016 to 2019 while SoFi Stadium was under construction in Inglewood (The Rams and Los Angeles Chargers (formerly San Diego) moved into SoFi in 2020.).